JiwonPark-97/spreadsheet/README.md

 # Overview of the Spreadsheet functionality

-The spreadsheet program is currently capable of evaluating mathematical expressions and representing cells and their dependencies.
+The spreadsheet program is currently capable of evaluating mathematical expressions and representing dependencies.

 # Time Expenditures: